ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Gathering information to create file storage from the CLI
 {: #fs-vpc-getinfo-cli}

-Before you run the `ibmcloud is share-create` command, you can gather information that you need for provisioning a share by viewing information about other file shares, mount targets, and file storage profiles.
+Before you run the `ibmcloud is share-create` command, you can gather the information that you need for provisioning a share by viewing information about other file shares, mount targets, and file storage profiles.

 | Details  |  Listing options  | What it provides  |
 | -------- | ------------------|-------------------|